 If you feel like your marriage is struggling a little bit in the intimacy department, here’s how you can change that.

-#1 Ask more questions.
 Your partner might not be the best at communicating and if that’s the case, you may need to help them.
 Just ask more questions than you are.
 Ask about their day and what they did for lunch.
 Ask how they feel about something you did recently.

 We’re not always really horny every time we start to have sex.
 Sometimes you just need to be the spark that gets the fires roaring.

 This can help you fall more in love with their mind and how you see things.
-You can also bond of your similar opinions and discuss in greater detail things you don’t always agree on.
-[Read: 12 meaningful topics that ignore an intellectual conversation]
+You can also bond with your similar opinions and discuss in greater detail the things you don’t always agree on.
+[Read: 20 meaningful topics that ignore an intellectual conversation]

 This might be a little more difficult to do once you have a busy family but it’s essential you get alone time together.
 And more importantly, that you are present and enjoying that time.

 If there’s something you two just can’t work through and you’ve tried everything yourself, then it’s time for a professional to lend a hand.
 You eventually go to the doctor if an illness doesn’t go away, right?
 This is no different.

-You may not know just how important intimacy in marriage is and it could be costing your relationship a great deal.
+You may not know just how important intimacy in marriage is, and it could be costing your relationship a great deal.
 Make sure you’re maintaining a deep emotional and physical connection with your partner.